eMahtab/majority-element/README.md

         return -1;
 }
 ```
-Above implementation have runtime complexity of O(n) and space compplexity of O(d), where d is the count of distinct numbers in the input array.
+Above implementation have runtime complexity of O(n) and space complexity of O(d), where d is the count of distinct numbers in the input array.

 ```
 Runtime Complexity = O(n)